Skip to main content Skip to footer site map

 Table of Contents

-The paid leave will be funded through employee payroll contributions.
-Employers will not make contributions to the program, but they will be required to deduct and withhold a mandatory tax of 0.5 percent from all employee paychecks as of Jan.
-1, 2021.
-The amount of wages subject to the paid leave tax is tied to the amount of annual earnings subject to Social Security taxes (currently $132,900).
+The paid leave program is funded through employee payroll contributions.
+Employers do not make contributions to the program, but they are required to deduct and withhold a mandatory tax of 0.5 percent from all employee paychecks and remit these contributions quarterly to the CT Paid Leave Authority.

-Individuals employed by the state who belong to a union are exempt from the new law, but their union may collectively bargain to join the program.
+Individuals who meet the employment and earnings requirements at a workplace are eligible.
+Those employed by the state who belong to a union are exempt from the new law, but their union may collectively bargain to join the program.
 Self-employed individuals can opt-in to the program.

-Qualified reasons for leave under the Connecticut PFML Act include the existing qualified reasons under the state’s FMLA, with an expansion of the definition of “family member.”
+Qualified reasons for leave under Connecticut Paid Leave include the existing qualified reasons under the state’s FMLA, with an expansion of the definition of “family member.”
 Qualified reasons include:

 • Birth or adoption of a child or a foster care placement for bonding purposes